Therapy For Infidelity

 Can therapy for infidelity help with recovery?

 Infidelity in a relationship can be associated with various mental health challenges, including depression, anxiety, and post-traumatic stress disorder.
 Finding a path forward after infidelity happens might not seem simple.
-For couples who want to try to rebuild their relationship, reestablishing trust and creating a healthy relationship can take time and hard work.
+For couples who want to try to rebuild their relationship, reestablishing trust and creating a healthy relationship can take time and hard work, even with the help of a therapist.
 For individuals whose relationships ended after infidelity, time might be needed to grieve and process emotions in the aftermath of the affair before moving into a new relationship.
-In either case, moving on after an affair can be a challenging journey, and having the support of a mental health professional may help you feel less alone.
+In either case, moving on after an affair can be a challenging journey, and having the support of a mental health professional or therapist may help you feel less alone.
+There are several ways to get in touch with a therapist.
+BetterHelp, for instance, is a platform that connects therapists with individuals seeking support and guidance.

 Online couples therapy or individual counseling options

-Some couples and individuals feel hesitant to try face-to-face therapy, as they may not want to see their partner in person again during a separation or might feel too busy or preoccupied to commute to an appointment.
+Some couples and individuals feel hesitant to try face-to-face therapy and see a therapist together, as they may not want to see their partner in person again during a separation or might feel too busy or preoccupied to commute to an appointment.
 In these cases, you might connect with a therapist in person or online through platforms like BetterHelp for individuals or Regain for couples.
 Online therapy may be convenient for couples navigating infidelity who want to take time apart while working on their relationship, as you and your partner can join the same therapy session from different locations.

 Effectiveness of online couples therapy for infidelity